Lili Reinhart Gives Cole Sprouse the Look of Love During Midnight Breakfast

 On Saturday, Lili Reinhart shared an adorable Instagram pic taken by her main man Cole Sprouse and it's got us all glowing.

-The too-cute photo shows the Riverdale actress smiling at a late night eatery as she jokingly tries to brush away a shutterbug, whom she tagged as her co-star and boyfriend, whom she has been linked to since July.
+The too-cute photo shows the Riverdale actress smiling at a late night eatery as she jokingly tries to brush away a shutterbug.
+The actress tagged the photog as her co-star and boyfriend, whom she has been linked to since July.

 Sprouse, who is an avid photographer, appears to have snapped his lady love just after a bite of breakfast.